Getting started with the Children module

 Got a question?

-You’ll find the answers to most questions in our support articles - they're all available through the Support beacon located in the bottom-right corner of each page in the Children module - just search by topic, phrase or keyword.
+You'll find the answers to most questions in our support articles - they're all available through the Support menu located in the top-right corner of each page in ChurchSuite.
+Select Get help and search by topic, phrase or keyword.
 You can also access the Support Article library on our website.
-And if you still can't find something you're looking for, click to get in touch with one of the ChurchSuite team - we’re happy to help!
+And if you still can't find something you're looking for, click to contact one of the ChurchSuite team - we're happy to help!

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.